 CEDAW Shadow Report: Lack of funding is discrimination against women

 The Norwegian Women’s Lobby has for five years had considerable activity with academic and other events and participation in various UN contexts, and brings together both the central women’s organisations and the leading experts on women’s rights in Norway.
 During 2018 NWL for instance organised debates on sexual harassment and rape, and was a co-organiser of the parade in honour of that year’s Nobel Peace Prize laureates Nadia Murad and Denis Mukwege.
 Following a proposal by the Norwegian Women’s Lobby our board member Rachel Eapen Paul was also elected as a member of the Council of Europe’s Group of Experts on Action against Violence against Women and Domestic Violence.
-NWL also participates in the public consultation process in Norway and has produced two shadow reports to the UN.
+NWL also participates in the public consultation process in Norway and has submitted two shadow reports to the UN.

+The work has almost entirely been done on a voluntary basis.
 The lack of state support for the Norwegian Women’s Lobby was explicitly pointed out as an example of discrimination against women and a violation of Norway’s obligations under the CEDAW Convention in NWL’s Shadow Report to the CEDAW Committee in 2017, written by Supreme Court justice Karin Bruzelius, a member of NWL’s Expert Committee.